Articles

 Rule of Law and Agentic AI

-A rule of law lens for governing agentic AI in public administration, focused on legality, accountability, reasons giving, contestability, and auditability when systems can plan and act.
+A rule-of-law lens for governing agentic AI in public administration, focused on legality, accountability, reasons giving, contestability, and auditability when systems can plan and act.

 Danai Hazel Kudya · 2026